 Jerry Seinfeld had a trick to help him learn comedy writing.
 Every day that he practiced writing, he’d put an “X” on his calendar.
 He gave himself one goal – Don’t break the chain of X’s.
 It didn’t matter if he just sat down for two minutes to write – if he wrote anything, he allowed himself to draw the X.

 It’s so easy to code for a week or two, and then to get busy and forget about it for a month.
 But if you’re coding every day, even for a few minutes, it’s easier to maintain the habit long-term.

 So be like Jerry Seinfeld – don’t break the chain!

-Learning coding is actually a wonderful experience because no one is telling you what to do!
+Learning to code is actually a wonderful experience because no one is telling you what to do!
 So have fun with it!
-Yes, you'll be spending some time sweating over tutorials and exercises, but try to put at least some time into building something cool - something you want to make.
+Yes, you’ll be spending some time sweating over tutorials and exercises, but try to put at least some time into building something cool – something you want to make.

 When I first started learning JS, I deliberately avoided frameworks, thinking it was best to go “bare metal” and learn to create cool things without relying on other people’s code.
 I think it was the right call, but looking back, I think I would have benefitted from learning frameworks at an earlier stage than I eventually did.